aryszka/jobqueue/README.md

 # JobStack

-This library provides stack implementation for long running or otherwise expensive processing jobs.
+This library provides a stack implementation for long running or otherwise expensive processing jobs.
 As a special case, it implements the standard http.Handler in addition to the generic interface.

 ## Mechanism